 Even the most open-minded people aren't immune to unconscious bias.

-Regardless of where you are seeking to book your assessment and treatment, there is no list of NHS recognised ADHD assessments.
+Regardless of where you are seeking to book your assessment and treatment, there is no such term of NHS approved assessments.
 A simple checklist to follow is assessor qualifications and professional registration, enquire if the assessment is conducted to NICE guidelines and enquire about service provider registration.
 Having a comprehensive ADHD assessment is a very important decision, as the assessment report is proof of your diagnosis for many years to come.

 Perhaps in the history of mental health there was no other mental health diagnosis to be challenged as much as ADHD.
 In the future, the person with an established diagnosis is likely to change address, specialist, their GP or country of residence.
 Therefore, the diagnosis report needs to be comprehensive as this helps during your journey in life, the clinician taking over your care, or other institutions requesting a proof of diagnosis.